Graduate Department of

 Both thesis and non-thesis programs are offered leading to the master's degree.
 The student must complete the specific course requirements listed above.
 Every candidate is required to teach one elementary laboratory for one semester.

-For both thesis and non-thesis degrees, at least nine semester hours must be earned in the core courses PHY 5246, 5346, 5347, 5524, 5645 and 5646, including at least one course in quantum mechanics.
+For both thesis and non-thesis degrees, students must maintain a 3.0 GPA.
 In addition, no more than three semester hours each of PHY 5918 (Supervised Research) and 5940 (Supervised Teaching) may be counted toward the required semester hours.

 PhD Degree Requirements

-A MS degree is not required for the PhD degree.
-Before a student can be admitted to candidacy for the PhD degree, the student must: 1) Pass all six graduate level courses with a cumulative grade average of no less than “B” and 2) pass the preliminary doctoral examination.
-In addition each doctoral candidate is required to teach two elementary laboratory sections for one semester.
-After completing all of the above mentioned requirements the student is admitted to PhD candidacy and can register for PHY 6980 (dissertation).
+An MS degree is not required for the PhD degree.
+Before a student can be admitted to candidacy for the PhD degree, the student must: 1) pass all six graduate-level core courses with a cumulative grade average of no less than "B" and 2) pass the preliminary doctoral examination.
+In addition, each doctoral candidate is required to teach two elementary laboratory sections for one semester.
+After completing all of the above-mentioned requirements, the student is admitted to PhD candidacy and can register for PHY 6980 (Dissertation).
 There are time limits between examinations specified in the Physics Graduate Studies Guide.
-Students must have a minimum of twenty-four credit hours of PHY 6980: Dissertation before they can defend their Dissertation.
+Students must have a minimum of twenty-four credit hours of PHY 6980 (Dissertation) before they can defend their Dissertation.

 Each student is required to choose a major professor no later than during the second semester.
 The major professor, in consultation with the student, will form a supervisory committee no later than one month before the student is ready to take the oral portion of the preliminary doctoral examination.
 The committee must meet and review the student's progress annually.
 The composition of the supervisory committee is specified in the Physics Graduate Studies Guide.

 Research is an integral part of a PhD program and students are encouraged to start as soon as possible.
 No student can stay in the PhD program beyond the sixth semester (each summer counts as one semester) without giving evidence of explicit research accomplishments.
-The various options to satisfy this requirement are specified in the Physics Graduate Studies Guide.
+The various options to satisfy this requirement are specified in the Student Handbook.